EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 If your data is not already in an *Analytics Ready Data* (ARD) format, the format which your end consumers will use then you can provide a link to a published docker image that will map your data to be ARD.
 If your data is already supplied in an ARD format you can ignore this step.
 To do this press on the `Configure` button and provide:

 * A public  fully qualified link to your pre-processing container image that produces ARD from the raw data.
 It must be available in a public registry, e.g. Dockerhub `NAMESPACE/IMAGE_NAME:VERSION` or GitHub Container Registry `ghcr.io/NAMESPACE/IMAGE_NAME:VERSION`.
 Go to the [main documentation](https://github.com/marioa/eidf-docs/blob/data_ingest/docs/dataingest/PreprocessingContainer.md) to have more information on the container expectations.
-Note that the container also needs to also create the meadata (more information on the requirements below).
+Note that the container also needs to also create the metadata (more information on the requirements below).
 * A description of the process.

 ### Data format